 Focusing on acts of kindness

+One week I focused on encouraging the children to be kind to each other.
+I wrote acts of kindness as the focus of my list and each time I commented on a student’s kind actions, I put a check mark by his/her name on my list.
 This forced me to watch the children who did not have a check mark until I saw even the tiniest act of kindness from them.
-As the children heard me comment on their actions their attention focused on repeating the kind actions and they received clarity about what it means to perform an act of kindness.
+As the children heard me comment on their actions their attention focused on repeating them and they received clarity about what it means to perform an act of kindness.

 Example, “Class, did you notice how Peter helped John wash his paint brushes?
 That was an act of kindness.
 Thank you Peter.”

-Classroom management methods that develop a positive classroom atmosphere take time.
+Classroom management methods that develop a positive classroom take time.
 Training children to be successful with new skills, routines and rules takes practice not only for the kids but for the teacher as well.